 The primary outcome is MCM.
-The secondary outcomes are SA, induced termination, stillbirth, livebirth, SGA, and preterm birth.
+The secondary outcomes are SA, induced termination, stillbirth, livebirth, SGA, preterm birth, postnatal growth deficiency and infant developmental.
 The study outcomes will be identified by ICD-10 diagnosis and procedure codes, CPT^{®2} procedure codes, and HCPCS procedure codes on claims.
 All outcomes will initially be identified via claims-based algorithms.
-Potential cases of MCM, induced termination, SGA, preterm birth, and a sample of livebirths identified via claims-based algorithms will be adjudicated via medical records.
+Potential cases of MCM, induced termination, SGA, preterm birth, postnatal growth deficiency and infant developmental delay, and a sample of livebirths identified via claims-based algorithms will be adjudicated via medical records.